-- Crime: iQuanta crime figures only available to Q1.
+- Crime: iQuanta crime figures available to Q1.
 Recorded crime is increasing in Gateshead.
-There has been a 6% increase in the number of crimes recorded in Q1 of 2023/24 in Gateshead, and an increase of 7% across the Northumbria Police Force area. - Housing: The Repairs and Maintenance Improvement Plan Progress is updated regularly to HEHC.
-The purpose of the review was to improve productivity and performance, challenge convention and ensure that the form of the service is fit for purpose. - With changes to staff designation in the Joint Local Agreement all trade operatives can move between the different areas of work as needed.
-New processes for each area have addressed this.
+There has been a 6% increase in the number of crimes recorded in Q1 of 2023/24 in Gateshead, and an increase of 7% across the Northumbria policing area. - Housing: The Repairs & Maintenance Improvement Plan Progress is updated regularly to HEHC OSC.
+The purpose of the review was to improve productivity and performance, challenge convention and ensure that the form of the service is fit for purpose. - Staff designation changes in the Joint Local Agreement means all trade operatives can move between the different areas of work as needed.
 Reports on progress will continue to be presented to HEHC OSC. - More demand for housing from applicants with a high level of priority, including those with a homeless priority.
-Reduced availability of suitable single persons properties has led to increased use of temporary accommodation.
-Properties for larger households also rarely become available. - There are more incidences of private sector tenants being served eviction notices, and then requesting a council house in the same area (as the family have support networks, or schooling considerations). - "Managed migration" to UC of residents on legacy tax credits will commence in Tyne & Wear from January 2024.
+Reduced availability of suitable single persons properties has led to increased use of temporary accommodation. - There are more incidences of private sector tenants being served eviction notices, and then requesting a council house in the same area (as the family have support networks, or schooling considerations). - "Managed migration" to UC of residents on legacy tax credits will commence in Tyne & Wear from January 2024.
 Cost of living crisis continues to have significant impact on council tenants' ability to thrive and sustain tenancies.

 - Home Choice lettings system implemented, with an issues log being worked through following go live.
 Most single person properties have been let directly to those in temporary accommodation or in need of direct lets.
 Fewer properties generally advertised as demand for direct lets is increasing. - Vacant property levels remain high.
 Some property types are in less demand and more difficult to let, including flats reserved for those aged 50+ and older persons properties generally where access is poor.
 Options to reduce age restrictions for certain schemes are being explored.
-Two bed general needs flats are also becoming difficult to let once again because of affordability / benefit eligibility and under occupation benefit restrictions. - Rent arrears: increasing linked to more tenants claiming Universal Credit & receiving benefits in arrears.
+Two bed general needs flats are also becoming difficult to let once again because of affordability / benefit eligibility and under occupation benefit restrictions. - Rent arrears: increasing linked to more tenants claiming UC & receiving benefits in arrears.
 DWP have recently added an extra step in the process when we request direct housing costs which now requires the resident to first confirm (in their online account) the amount we have asked for.
-This may lead to delays in setting up these payments. - The Customer Involvement Team engaged with communities/residents about the Tenant Satisfaction Survey feedback, visiting 14 diverse community groups, gathering insightful feedback from them about their homes and neighbourhoods, which have been reported to GMT and other service managers.
+This may lead to delays in setting up these payments. - The Customer Involvement Team engaged about the Tenant Satisfaction Survey visiting 14 diverse community groups, gathering feedback from them about their homes & neighbourhoods, which have been reported to GMT and other service managers.
 Themes of the feedback focused around; R&M, customer contact, comms and environment & neighbourhood, which reflected the key themes in the satisfaction survey feedback and highlighted that these remain issues for people.